FMCG in India: Rising advertisement cost by FMCG companies

 FMCG companies in India have increased their expenditure cost for sales promotions and advertisements by 10-20%.
 Every year, these companies invest more and more in advertisement to establish a strong customer base and also as a strategy to reduce market competition.

+Shift towards health and functional food

+Indian agricultural processors and traditional staple grain companies have increasingly expanded into the functional consumer goods segment.
+Companies have launched health oriented packaged products including functional cooking oils (like KRBL Ltd launced India Gate Uplife) targeted at digestive wellness and weight management.